-Even though most water contains dissolved minerals it's still homogeneous because they will be dissolved evenly throughout the water.
+Even though most water contains dissolved minerals it's still homogeneous because they're dissolved evenly throughout the water.

 An example of crystallisation is water freezing to form ice or snow.
 When atoms come together in a highly ordered repeating arrangement they form a crystal.

 Crystals can also form as a result of precipitation from water.
-Precipitation in relation to mineralogy is a process whereby dissolved minerals come out of water.
+Precipitation is a process whereby dissolved minerals come out of water.
 An example could be salt which had previously been dissolved.

 In nature crystallisation can take place quickly or over long periods of time.
 Some crystals that form deep within Earth's crust take millions of years to grow.

 Crystals grown at home can form in anything from a few hours to a few days.

 Place three cups of sugar or salt in one cup of boiling water and stir until dissolved.
 Transfer the solution to a jar and drop in a piece of string that's been roughened with a knife.
 Crystals grow better on a rough surface than on one that's smooth.